fureyc/municipal-water-demand-forecasting/README.md

 Previous-day persistence remains extremely effective when demand is stable.
 The nonlinear model provides its greatest value during high-demand periods and substantial transitions, even though those periods also contain its largest remaining errors.

 That distinction between average performance, operational value and model limitations became one of the most useful findings of the project.

+The probabilistic extension added a related lesson: weather information can help describe not only the expected level of demand, but also when a forecast should be treated with greater or lesser uncertainty.